jekyll/jekyll/docs/_docs/themes.md

 The `jekyll new <PATH>` command isn't the only way to create a new Jekyll site with a gem-based theme.
 You can also find gem-based themes online and incorporate them into your Jekyll project.

-For example, search for [jekyll-theme on RubyGems](https://rubygems.org/search?utf8=%E2%9C%93&query=jekyll-theme) to find other gem-based themes.
+For example, search for [jekyll theme on RubyGems](https://rubygems.org/search?utf8=%E2%9C%93&query=jekyll-theme) to find other gem-based themes.
 (Note that not all themes are using `jekyll-theme` as a convention in the theme name.)

 To install a gem-based theme: